open-ephys/next-gen-system/README.md

   natively single ended.
 Not sure.
 - [ ] A couple of the LVDS --> Single converters on the FPGA side have inverted inputs on the LVDS side
+- [ ] TI's ISO7641 has better electrical characteristics in almost every
+  single way compared to the ADUM3440 and is cheaper.
+Has the same pinout, footprint, and package, so we can just switch it.
+- [ ] Does the FPGA provide on-board termination for LVDS.
+Seems likely that it does and we don't need external 100 Ohm resistors next to the FMC connector which is pretty far from the FPGA anyway.